 4.1.10 The Council will normally include triggers in the legal agreement in relation to the delivery of the affordable housing.
 These may vary from site to site, but a guide would be:

-Not to allow the commencement of development until a contract has been entered into with an Affordable Housing Provider to deliver the affordable housing.
+Not to allow the commencement of development until a Nominations Agreement has been entered into with an Affordable Housing Provider to deliver the affordable housing.

-Not to permit nor enable more than 50% of the Open Market Units (or as otherwise agreed in writing between the Borough Council and the Parties) to be in occupation until the date upon which the Parties or their successors in title have transferred the freehold interest in the Affordable Housing Land to the agreed Affordable Housing Provider.
+Not to permit more than 50% of the Open Market Units (or as otherwise agreed in writing between the Borough Council and the Parties) to be in occupation until the date upon which the Parties or their successors in title have transferred the freehold interest in the Affordable Housing Land to the agreed Affordable Housing Provider.

 Not to permit nor enable more than 75% of the Open Market Units to be in occupation until the date upon which the Parties or their successors in title have completed the affordable housing units.